Description

 - Heavy-duty gloves for protection and ease of handling of equipment and fencing materials.

-- A post hole digger/post-stomper.
+- A post hole digger/post stomper.

 - Wire strainers for tightening the fence.